Initiates and initiation

 "In all the initiations and Mysteries, the gods exhibit many forms of themselves, and appear in a variety of shapes; and sometimes, indeed, a formless light of themselves is held forth to the view; sometimes this light is according to a human form and sometimes it proceeds into a different shape."

 These statements from such eminent initiates of the past confirm the high moral and spiritual purpose of the Mysteries.
 Such truthful visions of the Higher dimensions and the holy dwellers in them, were produced then as now, through the regular practise of certain exercises over many years to develop the hidden powers we all possess.
 We say then as now deliberately.
-For although the Eleusinian Mysteries are no more and the great temple-schools of ancient Egypt that once stood like an avenue of sacred torches along the Nile, have long since crumbled into dust, the Ancient Mystery Teachings live on for the benefit of the few who are ready and worthy to learn them.
+For although the Eleusinian Mysteries are no more and the great temple-schools of ancient Egypt that once stood like an avenue of sacred torches along the Nile, have long since crumbled into dust, the genuine Mysteries live on for the benefit of the very few who are ready and worthy to learn them.

 We know of only one modern book in which is recorded a genuine initiation that corroborates the testimony of the Greek initiates discussed above.
 That book is The Quest of Ruru, by J Michaud PhD, published in full on this website.
 In it, you may read how the eponymous candidate faces and conquers the personified passions of his lower self, to emerge the Priest Illuminate, "wrapped in the habiliments of Light, and everywhere, above and around, the noble litanies of Spirits in praise of God rang out," as the book tells us.
 THIS is initiation into the Mysteries and the way to this glory is open to all, even today, as we shall discuss later.
 But ere we do so, we must explain how and why the Mysteries died out in Europe, and why there are so few truly great initiates in the world today.